-DESMOND CHILD AND ROUGE Capitol ST 11908 (7.98)
+DESMOND CHILD AND ROUGE Capital ST 11908 (7.98)

-The group is composed of three female singers and Desmond Child and the unusual configuration is responsible for an eclectic and wide ranging set of material.
+The group is composed of three female singers and Desmond Child and the unusual configuration an eclectic and is responsible for an eclectic and wide ranging set of material.
 Their street-wise sensibility is best appreciated on "City In Heat" and "Westside Pow Wow."